Gethe/wow-ui-source/README.markdown

 * Players may now skip the initial introduction dialog to this dungeon once they have completed it at least once.

+### Icecrown Citadel

+* Blood-Queen Lana'thel: Pact of the Darkfallen now applies damage twice as often, but for half the damage.
+This change will make the removal of the spell a bit more responsive.
+* Hellscream's Warsong and Strength of Wrynn now provide their bonuses to player pet health and damage, as well as the absorption amounts of Power Word: Shield and Sacred Shield.

 ### World Event Bosses

 Holiday bosses (such as Ahune for the Fire Festival) will now be accessible through the Dungeon Finder.